2019 National Student Survey

 - Your satisfaction scores are publically available to prospective students, their families and advisors to compare courses and make informed decisions of where and what to study.

-Thank you to all our students who took the time to complete this year's survey.
-Your feedback and comments help the University keep what's good and make improvements for the future generation of students.
+- Your feedback and comments help the University keep what's good and make improvements for the future generation of students.

-Making a difference
+Make a difference

+We will use your feedback to improve areas that are important to you and will be valued by future students.
 Feedback from previous students has helped the University to provide

 - improvements to assessment and feedback